How to Improve a Mentoring Program (A Guide for Program Coordinators)

 If you are running your mentoring program without mentoring software, then it is probably inefficient and full of admin tasks including creating internal documents to inform people of the program; matching your mentors and mentees via spreadsheets; communicating all of this via email; then attempting to report on the program and individual outcomes.
 This is a heavy burden on the person running the program

-When you run your program with Mentorloop, not only are these tasks made simple, but they’re also made more effective and more efficient.
+When you run your program with Mentorloop, not only are these tasks made simple, they’re also made more effective and more efficient.
 You can send out one form to garner interest and create mentor/mentee profiles; easily match people based on profile elements such as skills, goals, etc.; communicate with all participants via the platform – and then sit back and relax as analytics and reports funnel through your monitor.
 All of this happens online in one spot.
 No spreadsheets – and no emails.

 Match with ease